 - Remove from heat.

 - Measure your kale powder and herbs (optional) into a suitable container for mixing and pouring.
-I’ve tried a variety of methods over the years, but nowadays, I like using a coffee milk jug when I make gummies.
+I’ve tried a variety of methods, and my go-to is using a coffee milk jug when I make gummies.
 They’re stain resistant, heat safe, easy pour, and dishwasher-friendly.
 Awesome!

 - Cooling to help suspend the solids (optional) prior to pouring to set can help if you’ve used a generous amount of powder or herbs in the treats.
 See below.